-Today the craft has broadened immeasurably and Horticulture is the descriptive name covering a wide spectrum of disciplines, fundamental to our commercial existence.
+Today the craft has broadened immeasurably and horticulture is the descriptive name covering a wide spectrum of disciplines, fundamental to our commercial existence.
 Regrettably the image of a gardener no longer represents the extraordinary range of skills needed to meet the demands of our industry today.
-So the role of the Education Committee in our Company is to embrace several levels of education which will enable those entering or already working in the craft to develop skills and knowledge to facilitate their success - at every level and in all aspects.
+To help to address this need, the Company has, through its Education Committee, established four separate programmes to enable those entering or already working in the craft to develop skills and knowledge to facilitate their success - at every level and in all aspects.

 Nuffield Foundation: To promote the upper level career development, the Company engages with the Nuffield Foundation to encourage applicants from all areas of horticulture to apply for a two year Nuffield Scholarship worth over £20,000 This is funded by both the Company and theFoundation.
 The Company now has its first Nuffield Scholar, Richard Harrison, a Geneticist, who will be attending several Company events.